AdaRoseCannon/webvr/index.md

 > ![Samsung Gear VR](images/gear-vr_kv-trim.jpg)

-# Why VR and the web go and in hand
+# Why VR and the web go hand in hand

 The world wide web is the most prominent content delivery platform, it has unparalelled reach and grants us the ability to share and stream content.